 Behavioral Health

-St. Francis House is committed to a non-traditional harm reduction approach for supporting the behavioral health of our guests.
+St. Francis House is committed to supporting the behavioral health of all our guests.

 Our Behavioral Health team understands the complex issues our guests are facing and provide a wide variety of tools and services to help them move toward stability in all aspects of life.
 Starting at our lobby desk, we work with each guest to assess and determine their needs and appropriately connect them to programming and services integrated right at our 39 Boylston St. location.
 Our multilingual, multicultural case managers and clinicians invest in building stable, trusting relationships and emphasize autonomy and self-determination at each step of a guest’s journey.
 That foundation empowers guests to make positive changes.

-Our access clinician is available to triage and support on demand clinical treatment referrals, behavioral health crisis interventions, or case management services for guests who need more flexible support due to their instability.
-Visit us in the main lobby of St. Francis House and ask to speak with an on-site case manager to get started.
+Our Access Clinicians are licensed mental health clinicians, who are available to triage and support on demand clinical treatment referrals, behavioral health crisis interventions, or case management services for guests who need more flexible support due to their instability.

 Have Questions?